liamtope/MPI-image-restoration/README.md

   *  ```decomp_2d.f90```: Module containing subroutines for 2D domain decomposition
   *  ```pgmio.f90```: Module containing subroutines for handling ```.pgm``` file I/O (provided by EPCC)

+When running the program, the file name of the input image should be used as a command line argument.
+No other command line arguments are required.